Tuesday, 16 July 2024

 The ground station based at the University of Nottingham, along with other ground stations around the world, played a crucial role in receiving telemetry data from YPSat during its three-hour mission.

-After working with the ESA for several months to plan the exercise, students were able to effectively track the satellite and receive accurate data after the small satellites were successfully deployed.
+After working with ESA for several months to plan the exercise, students were able to effectively track the satellite and receive accurate data after the small satellites were successfully deployed.

-The University of Nottingham was the only university from the UK to support ESA's YPSat mission through ground station support, and was completely run and operated by students, providing students with a unique and hands-on experience to support space activity.
+The University of Nottingham was the only university from the UK to support ESA's YPSat mission through ground station support, which was completely run and operated by students, providing students with a unique and hands-on experience to support space activity.

 Being able to play a part in receiving data from this important mission alongside collaborators from across Europe was an incredible experience, and taught me a lot about spacecraft communications and tracking."